AlbertoALopez/conductance/README.md

 Start the development server with `npm run dev`.
 This will spin up the Express server and serve up the bundled JavaScript automatically courtesy of NextJS.

+To run a production instance, use `npm run build`.
+This will create a bundle in root/.next/dist.
+Then, run `npm run start` to spin up the production express server.